-2.6.1 Late Work Policy:
+2.7.1 Late Work Policy:

-- The responsibility of obtaining makeup work after an absence rests solely with the student.
+The responsibility of obtaining makeup work after an absence rests solely with the student.
 Failure to comply to with this policy may result in a zero for the assignment.
-Work assigned/due on the date of an unexcused absence may not be accepted for credit. - After 10 absences/class/semester (excused and/or unexcused), it is at the individual teacher's discretion whether to accept late work if future absences are incurred. - Excludes suspensions and hospitalizations (medically excused absences; see pg.
-19-20 for definitions
+Work assigned/due on the date of an unexcused absence may not be accepted for credit.

+After 10 absences/class/semester (excused and/or unexcused), it is at the individual teacher's discretion whether to accept late work if future absences are incurred.

+- Excludes suspensions and hospitalizations (medically excused absences)

-2.7 Final Exams:
+2.8 Final Exams: